 Taking a picture of a quilt can be quite a challenge.
 Either the quilt is so big you can't get it all in and focused properly or you have to shoot it at an angle.
 I think I've solved this dilemma, at least for myself, by bringing my quilts outside and photographing them in nature or on my front porch.
-You can see the difference the shade makes verses the full sun
+You can see the and mottled shade.

 using huge chunks of fabric sewn together.